UniprJRC/Shroud/README.md

 ## Abstract
 The paper describes statistical methods for the regression analysis of spatial data when some spatial information is missing.
-Our numerical ex- ample comes from the results of the 1988 carbon dating of the Shroud of Turin (TS).
+Our numerical example comes from the results of the 1988 carbon dating of the Shroud of
+Turin (TS).
 The statistical problem is that the dating was performed at three laboratories, which each received a sample from the Shroud.
 The physical location on the TS of these samples is known.
 However, the data consist of